amake/shfmt.el/README.md

 Manual formatting requires no configuration; just call `shfmt-buffer` or `shfmt-region`.
 Call `shfmt-enable-on-save` to auto-format on save.
-Add this to the `sh-mode-hook` to enable automatically fin new buffers.
+Add this to the `sh-mode-hook` to enable automatically in new buffers.

 Call `flycheck-shfmt-setup` to enable the Flycheck checker.